KeerthiKuthati/TestDemo/FeedUpdatesDetails.md

 ### White-list the hosts in Package.json

-Only the hosts whitelisted will be accesible within the card, if not, the content would be directed to a browser.
+Only the hosts whitelisted will be accesible within the card, if not, the content will be directed to a browser.

 #Screenshot to Whitelist

 ## Configure MS Flow
-MS Flow should now be configured to direct the card created above to a specific group in kaizala.
-In MS Flow you can only set one feed URL for every flow.
-To direct different feeds to same group, different flows has to be created.
+MS Flow should be configured to direct the card created above to a specific group in kaizala.
+In MS Flow you can only set one feed URL.
+To direct different feeds to same group, different flows have to be created.

 # Implementation steps
 * **Create a group** -  This card works in Managed groups and Flat groups